 "It's important to train specifically for the conditions of your race," adds Smith, also the author of The Trail Runner's Companion: A Step-by-Step Guide to Trail Running and Racing, from 5Ks to Ultra.
 "So, for example, if you are drawn to sign up for a rocky, rooty, steep 50K out of state but you live in the Midwest with no easy access to similar terrain or hills, then you might want to choose an ultra closer to home in a more familiar setting for your first experience at that distance."

-"Don't rush into doing the longest or hardest event first; this is common after runners read about events in books or see them in videos," says Ian Sharman, head coach at Sharman Ultra.
+"Don't rush into doing the longest or hardest event first; this is common after runners read about events in books or see them in videos," Ian Sharman, head coach at Sharman Ultra, tells LIVESTRONG.com.
 "Take time to build up and enjoy races along that path, plus pick events based on what inspires you instead of what you think will look good as an Instagram post afterward."
 There are much easier ways to get a good picture.

 The Building Blocks of an Ultra Training Plan